phillipod/sto-cargo-search/README.md

 ## Acknowledgements

-This project gratefully acknowledges contributions from the [SETS - STO Equipment and Trait Selector](https://github.com/STOCD/SETS) project and the [Star Trek Online Wiki](https://stowiki.net).
+This project gratefully acknowledges the [SETS - STO Equipment and Trait Selector](https://github.com/STOCD/SETS) project and the [Star Trek Online Wiki](https://stowiki.net).
 See [ACKNOWLEDGEMENT.md](ACKNOWLEDGEMENT.md) for full details.